MarkWattsBoomi/DashboardComponents/README.md

 Set the width & height to control the display size on the page.

 Set an attribute called "OnDetect" to the name of an outcome to auto trigger the outcome on detection of a code.
+Set an attribute called "OnCancel" to the name of an outcome.
+This will add a cancel button which will trigger the outcome.

 # FileData
 This structure is used by several components as the structure to pass files to and from Flow